thanhle1547/flutter_form_registry/README.md

 * Can auto-scroll to the first Form's invalid field.

-* Each registered FormField widget contains its key, error text and method to scroll its into view and check is it fully visible.
+* Each registered FormField widget contains its key, value, error text, and helper methods for scrolling to reveal and checking if it is fully visible.

 ## 📦 Dependency